Many sectors utilize the term “fair market value.”

 Definition #5

 The price at which a willing seller transfers an item or service to a willing buyer.
-Both the buyer and the seller are considered rational and have a reasonable understanding of the relevant facts.
+Both the buyer and the seller consider themselves rational and have a reasonable understanding of the relevant facts.

 Our goal is to uphold the above standards to keep fairness in business assessments and associated operations.
-While this may be seen as a range before buy-sell negotiations, plans and synergies on the part of either the seller or the buyer might push the selling price over or below fair market value.
+While this range may be seen as a starting point for buy-sell negotiations, plans and synergies from either the seller or the buyer might push the selling price above or below fair market value.